 What it’s not: The Open Online Collection is not a platform for delivery of materials in the classroom.
 We’ll store the OER or link to the relevant resource, where appropriate.
 Working with your teaching and learning centre, you should be able to leverage your current technology to distribute the course materials to your students.

-Currently, the online course materials are limited to two Business Communications courses.
+Currently, we offer several Business and Accounting courses.
 BCcampus is continually reviewing new courses to post.
-Here what to expect in 2021:

 - Introduction to University Writing